elastic/connectors-ruby/README.md

 # Connectors
-The new home of Elastic Connectors
+The home of Elastic Connectors

 ### System Requirements
 - Ruby (see [.ruby-version](.ruby-version))
 - bundler 2.2.29
 - yq (see [yq installation](https://github.com/mikefarah/yq#install))

-### Setup
-1. `make install`

-### Linting
-run `make lint`

-### Testing
-run `make test`

-### Copying artifacts to Enterprise Search

-1. run `make build`
-1. cd to your ent-search checkout
-1. run  `gem uninstall connectors_sdk`
-1. copy the artifacts in the `.gems` directory to the `vendor/cache` directory in Enterprise Search repository.
-1. run `script/bundle install`

 ### Running a webserver with a Connector
-To run the webserver, several steps need to be made: Java artifacts built, credentials initialized and some other small things work.
+To run the webserver, several steps need to be taken.

 First, ensure you have installed necessary dependencies with:
 ```shell